eclipse-langium/langium-website/content/docs/document-lifecycle.md

 {{</mermaid>}}

 ## Pre-processing
-This step is executed on 'LangiumDocument's with the state `IndexedContent` and regroups all necessary steps that needs to be done **prior to** resolving cross-references.
+This phase is executed on documents with the state `IndexedContent` and unites all necessary steps that need to be done **prior to** resolving cross-references.

+By default, the pre-processing consists of gathering all symbols of the AST (both local and exported), done by the `ScopeComputation` service.
+Metadata of the gathered symbols are represented with `AstNodeDescription` like in the [initial indexing phase](#indexing-of-symbols).
+These metadata are attached to the `LangiumDocument` in a multi-map structure that associates a (possibly empty) set of symbol descriptions to each container node of the AST, called the *precomputed scopes*.
+These are used in the linking phase to construct the actual *scope* of a cross-reference, i.e. all possible symbols that are reachable.
+A symbol in the precomputed scopes is reachable from a specific cross-reference if it is associated with a direct or indirect container of that reference.
+Symbols associated to the root node are reachable from the whole AST, while symbols associated with an inner node are reachable from the respective sub-tree.

-By default, the pre-processing consists of computing the scope of the AST.
-The default implementation of the `ScopeComputation` service computes the scope for **every** node in the AST and makes named nodes visible to their container.
+The default implementation of the `ScopeComputation` service attaches the description of every symbol to its direct container.
 This means that the container holds information about which named nodes are nested inside of it.
-This is then used during linking to find the closest `AstNode` that matches a reference.
+You can override this default behavior to change the position where a symbol is reachable, or to change the name by which it can be referenced.
+It is even possible to associate the same symbol to multiple container nodes, possibly with different names, to control precisely where and how references to it can be resolved.
+However, keep in mind that you cannot access any cross-references in this phase.
+More complex, context-dependent scope mechanisms can be implemented in the `ScopeProvider` (see below).

+In languages with a type system, you would typically implement computation of types in a second pre-processing step in order to make type information available in the document.
+How that is done heavily depends on the kind of type system, so there is no default implementation for it.

 After all pre-processing steps have been completed, the document's state is set to `Processed`.

-Please note that resolution of cross-references are not permitted until this point.

 {{<mermaid>}}
 graph LR;